gianmarcopicarella/tictactoe-reinforcement-learning/README.md

 5. Open a Pull Request

 ## License
-Virgo is released under the under terms of the [MIT License](LICENSE).
+This repository is released under the under terms of the [MIT License](LICENSE).